image credit --- modified binary search ---Grokking the Coding Interview: Patterns for Coding Questions

 Overall, a short course to focus on a linked list data structure.

-This is a great course to learn data structure and algorithms if you are preparing for an interview and don't have much time.
-The course is neither very long nor very sort and just contains 3 hours worth of content.
+This is a great free course to learn data structure and algorithms if you are preparing for an interview and don't have much time.
+The course is neither very long nor very sort and just contains 1 hours 45 minutes worth of content.

-In that three hours, you will not only learn basics of an array, linked list, binary tree, binary search tree, stack, queue, AVL and splay trees but also solve some coding problems and learn some tricks to do well on coding interviews.
+In that 2hours, you will not only learn basics of an array, linked list, binary tree, binary search tree, stack, queue, AVL and splay trees but also solve some common 14 coding problems and learn some tricks to do well on coding interviews.

 The course is absolutely free at the time of writing but it can turn to the paid course anytime, hence I suggest you join early before instructor converts it to a paid course.